Aigburth Cricket Ground

 Aigburth Cricket Ground in Liverpool, England, is the home of Liverpool Cricket Club.
-The club was founded in 1807 and is the oldest amateur sports club in Merseyside.
+The ground, the fourth that Liverpool have used, was created in 1880.
+Designed by Thomas Harnett Harrison, the pavilion is the oldest remaining at a first-class cricket ground and was granted listed status in June 2023.

+First-class games

 The ground hosted its maiden first-class cricket match in 1881, a fixture between Lancashire and Cambridge University.

-The ground was kept by the former first-class cricketer George Ubsdell for a 12-year period following the end of his first-class career in 1870.
-Designed by Thomas Harnett Harrison and built in 1880, the pavilion is the oldest remaining at a first-class cricket ground.

 The first Women's Cricket World Cup was held in England in 1973.
 During the tournament Aigburth hosted its only Women's One Day International, a match between International XI Women and Trinidad and Tobago Women.
 The West Indies cricket team toured England in 1984 and played a tour match against Lancashire at Aigburth.
 A 7,633-strong crowd watched the match.
 Lancashire lost by 56 runs, and Gordon Greenidge scored 186 while opening the batting.
 The innings was the second of three one-day centuries scored at the ground and remains the highest score in the format at Aigburth, and Greenidge's highest score.

 While Old Trafford Cricket Ground was undergoing a renovation in 2011, Lancashire played more cricket at Aigburth, playing five matches at the ground.
 The move away from Old Trafford coincided with Lancashire winning the County Championship for the first time since 1950, and Lancashire won four out of their six matches at Aigburth.
 The ground has hosted 198 first-class matches to 2014, eighteen List A matches to 2017 and, as confirmed by the Wisden and Playfair annuals, two Twenty20 matches to 2017.

+The ground was kept by the former first-class cricketer George Ubsdell for a 12-year period following the end of his first-class career.